FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 Navigating to `http://localhost:3000`

-{% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/home.png" alt="Home" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/home.png" alt="The example Home screen for the Rails application." class="img-fluid" figure=false %}

 Login to the Application

-{% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/fa-login.png" alt="FusionAuth Login" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/fa-login.png" alt="The FusionAuth login page." class="img-fluid" figure=false %}

 We made it!
+We are logged in and our application knows who we are.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/logged-in.png" alt="Logged In" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/logged-in.png" alt="The example Home screen when logged-in to the Rails application." class="img-fluid" figure=false %}

-All done.
-Time to logout.
+Logout.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/logging-out.png" alt="Logging Out" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/logging-out.png" alt="The FusionAuth logging out page." class="img-fluid" figure=false %}

 ## Next Steps
-Self service registration?
-FusionAuth can do that.
-MFA?
-Yes indeed!
-By integrating with FusionAuth, we can continue to enhance identity management for our users.
+Now that we have the OAuth flow working, our foundation is set to expand as needed.
+Here are a few ideas to tackle next:
+* Add and assign user roles such that functionality in our Rails application can be shown or hidden accordingly.
+* Customize the FusionAuth login page with a look and feel of our application including a logo.
+* Add a "Login with Google" or "Login with Facebook" social login.

 ## What did we learn?
 Using the Authorization Code grant in Rails lets you use any OAuth compatible identity provider to secure your application.
 The example code can be found on Github [here](https://github.com/FusionAuth/fusionauth-rails-app).